Centre activities for 2017-2021

 Since 2013, the Alan Chan Fellowship has facilitated annual staff and postgraduate student exchanges among Bond University, China Foreign Affairs University (CFAU) and other Chinese institutions.
 The inaugural staff exchange in 2014 was undertaken by prominent Chinese international relations scholar, Professor Su Hao.
 Since that time, selected academics and PhD students from China are supported in visits to Bond University, and Australian academic and PhD students in turn spent time at major Chinese universities.

 Our Centre members are actively publishing and writing new books, conference papers and articles, and have either completed or are in the midst of major research projects.
-The Centre has grown its online presence through its ongoing E-publications, such as the Culture Mandala, which provide an avenue for staff, postgraduates, alumni and overseas academics to publish and promote their ideas and perspectives.
-A general awareness blog, ‘Confucian Weekly Bulletin’, was created to provide ongoing public coverage of a range of cultural and philosophical issues.
+The Centre has grown its online presence through its ongoing E-publications, which provide an avenue for staff, postgraduates, alumni and overseas academics to publish and promote their ideas and perspectives.

 An active community of scholars has been sustained through facilitations of numerous seminar programs and presentations including a strong presence at major international conferences, facilitated by the International Confucius Association, the International Studies Association, the International Institute for Development Studies (IIDS),and at annual East Asia Security Conference held in Beijing.
 Recent Conference presentations were made at the Asia-Pacific Regional Conference of the International Studies Association (ISA): Narratives of Security in Asian Geopolitics (Singapore 2019), the China-Australia Cooperation Forum: Promoting Cooperation in the Asia-Pacific Region, (Fujian Province, PRC, 2018), the First International Seminar on Development in Action, (Kolkata, India, 2018), the 10th International Symposium of the Institute of International Relations and the Ministry of Foreign Affairs of the Czech Republic (Prague 2018), and The 10th International Conference on Development (Belgrade 2017).